-As a result of this offering, we are subject to the information reporting requirements of the Exchange Act and we will file reports, proxy statements and other information with the SEC.
-These reports, proxy statements and other information will be available at the web site of the SEC referred to above.
+Upon completion of this offering, we will be subject to the information reporting requirements of the Exchange Act and we will file reports, proxy statements and other information will be available at the web site of the SEC referred to above.
 We also maintain a website at www.1stdibs.com, at which, following the completion of this offering, you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained on or accessible through our website is not a part of this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.